-1.1 This statement is made by Crestron Electronics Inc. on behalf of itself and its subsidiaries and affiliates, (collectively, “Crestron”) pursuant to: (a) the California Transparency in Supply Chains Act 2010 (United States); (b) the Modern Slavery Act 2015 (United Kingdom); (c) the Modern Slavery Act 2018 (Cth) (Australia); (d) additional anti-slavery and human trafficking laws applicable to each Crestron location; and (e) any successor legislation or regulations applicable thereto.
-It constitutes Crestron’s anti-slavery and human trafficking position statement for the reporting period 01 January 2021 through 31 December 2021 (“Calendar Year”).
+1.1 This statement is made by Crestron Electronics Inc. on behalf of itself and its subsidiaries and affiliates, (collectively, “Crestron”) with reference to: (a) the California Transparency in Supply Chains Act 2010 (United States); (b) the Modern Slavery Act 2015 (United Kingdom); (c) the Modern Slavery Act 2018 (Cth) (Australia); (d) additional anti-slavery and human trafficking laws applicable to each Crestron location; and (e) any successor legislation or regulations applicable thereto.
+It constitutes Crestron’s anti-slavery and human trafficking position statement.
 It sets out the steps that we have taken and are taking to ensure that slavery and human trafficking are not taking place in our supply chain or in any part of our business.

 1.2 Crestron will not tolerate human trafficking or slavery in its operations or its suppliers’ operations.
 Crestron encourages all of its procurement employees to be vigilant regarding human trafficking and slavery in Crestron’s supply chain and to report any suspected human trafficking or slavery to Crestron’s General Counsel.
 Crestron will not retaliate against employees who report suspected human trafficking or slavery in the Crestron supply chain.

 2.1 Crestron is a manufacturer and global distributor of audio, video, control system, lighting, window shading, and unified communication products headquartered in Rockleigh, New Jersey (USA).
 Crestron Electronics Inc. is the parent company of Crestron Europe BV, Crestron ANZ Pty.
 Ltd., and Crestron Singapore Pte.
 Ltd. The registered offices for these companies are as follows: